LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ### Create EC2 Instance
 In the first step, we use our script from **Lab 6** to create a new EC2 instance.
 This is done by running the following command in our local Ubuntu machine:
 ```
 	python3 createInstance.py
 ```
-This script automates the creation of the EC2 instance with the required configuration.
-After the instance is successfully created, we retrieve the public IP address for SSH access and web hosting.
+This script automates the creation of the EC2 instance with the required configuration for SSH access and HTTP hosting.
+After the instance is successfully created, we retrieve the public IP address.

-Here's the public IP address output:
+Here's the output from the script:

 ![enter image description here](http://127.0.0.1/assets/lab7-1.png)